 Southeast Asia Visions: John M. Echols Collection (Cornell University Library)

-The Southeast Asia Visions: John M. Echols Collection of European and American travel accounts of pre-modern Southeast Asia, consists of more than 350 books and journal articles written in English and French.
-These primary accounts — travelogues, letters, official accounts, journals, autobiographies, guidebooks, and photo albums — cover Southeast Asia, but also include East Asia, South Asia, Africa, South America and other areas.
-In addition to the written narratives, which range chronologically from the 1550s to the 1920s, these accounts include some 10,000 images.
-Most are illustrated, and a majority contain plates or maps, many of them in color.
-These accounts were selected for the quality of their first-hand documentation of the region, as well as for their illustrative matter, providing a comprehensive visual representation of Southeast Asia as recorded by Western travelers.
-Rather significantly, these materials document travellers' experiences during the colonial period, whether the Dutch in Indonesia, the British in Burma, Malaysia, and Singapore, the French in Cambodia, Vietnam, and Laos, or the Spanish and Americans in the Philippines.
-The collection is represented in Artstor with over 10,000 images of drawings, photographs, prints, and maps.
+The collection in Artstor is represented by more than 10,000 images of drawings, photographs, prints, and maps.
+The Echols Collection of European and American travel accounts of pre-modern Southeast Asia, consists of hundreds of books and journal articles, ranging from the 1550s to the 1920s.
+These primary accounts — travelogues, letters, official accounts, journals, autobiographies, guidebooks, and photo albums — cover Southeast Asia, but also include other areas.
+Most are illustrated, many in color.
+These materials were selected for the quality of their first-hand documentation of the region, as well as their visual representation, as recorded by Western travelers.
+Further they document the colonial period, whether the Dutch in Indonesia, the British in Burma, Malaysia, and Singapore, the French in Cambodia, Vietnam, and Laos, or the Spanish and Americans in the Philippines.
+The collection was compiled by John M. Echols, professor of linguistics and literature in the Southeast Asia Program at Cornell.

 The Division of Rare and Manuscript Collections, Cornell University Library is located in the Carl A. Kroch Library.
 Named for Carl A. Kroch, a Cornell alumnus and bookseller, the library was designed especially for the storage of rare materials and opened in 1992.
 The division’s collections include more than half a million rare books, and 80 million manuscripts.

 Andrew Dickson White Architectural Photographs Collection (Cornell University Library)